daltonmaag/file-format-discussion/README.md

 ## Repository contents

-To achieve font development bliss, we're designing an ideal source and interchange format for font data, that would achieve the goals set earlier.
+To achieve font development bliss, we would like to design an ideal source and interchange format for font data, that would achieve the goals set earlier.
 As a long-term goal, we would like to see that file format: